Music History

 All About Für Elise | Piano Sheet Music | Beethoven

-The history and origins of “Für Elise”, sheet music, and how to play “Für Elise” on piano
+“Für Elise” history and origins, sheet music, and how to play this iconic piece on piano

-This composition has a possibly romantic backstory for a Romantic era, and the title itself is shrouded in mystery.
+This composition may have a romantic backstory, appropriate for a Romantic era piece, and the title “Für Elise” itself is shrouded in mystery.
 The piece’s official name is “Bagatelle Number 25 in A minor.”
-(Why a bagatelle?
-It’s a name for a piece of music that is short and sweet – it comes from the French word for a “trifle”).
-However, it’s best known by its nickname, “Für Elise.”
-This name comes from the manuscript inscription on the front page – a dedication from Beethoven to a dear friend.
-Was the piece a gift for a piano student, or a tribute to a lost love?
+“Bagatelle” is a name for a piece of music that is short and sweet – it comes from the French word for a dessert made from layers of cake, fruit, and cream, similar to the English trifle.
+However, this piece of music is best known by its nickname, “Für Elise.”
+This name comes from the manuscript inscription on the front page.
+Beethoven dedicated this piece to someone special, but no one knows who this special person was.
+Was the piece a gift for a dear friend, a composition for a piano student, or a tribute to a lost love?
 Thus one of the greatest mysteries in music history was born.

 Who was Elise?

-There are three reigning theories of who the mysterious “Elise” was:
+There are three reigning theories as to who the mysterious “Elise” was:

 1. One theory is that it wasn’t an “Elise” at all!
 The original manuscript looks to be inscribed “To Therese.”
 There was a Therese in Beethoven’s life in 1810: Therese Malfatti von Rohrenbach zu Dezza was a friend and former student of the composer’s.
 He fell in love with her and proposed marriage in 1810, but was turned down.
 She was also the owner of the manuscript at the time of its discovery, making this theory highly likely.